 Learn how to increase the visibility of your school online through improved search, content, digital and bandwidth opportunities on your school’s website.

 AT A GLANCE:

-- Five common pitfalls of school websites today include inconsistent information, unhelpful SERP titles and descriptions, no access to analytics or tracking on your site, losing track of people interested in your school, and a website that’s slow to load.
+- Five common pitfalls of school websites today include inconsistent information, unhelpful Search Engine Results Page (SERP) titles and descriptions, no access to analytics or tracking on your site, losing track of people interested in your school, and a website that’s slow to load.

-- You can turn improve your website’s performance by ensuring your school info is clear and consistent, writing enticing SERP titles and descriptions, enabling GA and GTM on your website, keeping track of your leads and learning how to increase the loading speed of your site.
+- You can improve your website’s performance by ensuring your school info is clear and consistent, writing enticing SERP titles and descriptions, enabling Google Analytics (GA) and Google Tag Manager (GTM) on your website, keeping track of your leads and learning how to increase the loading speed of your site.

 Five common pitfalls of school websites today

 These five website challenges can compromise your credibility and discourage visitors to your site:

 Information and citations online about your school are inconsistent